 - Enclose a copy of your military discharge papers, if applicable

-- Enclose a copy of your recent credit report from one of the three major credit bureaus (Equifax, Experian, or TransUnion)
+- Enclose a recent credit report from one of the three major credit bureaus (Equifax, Experian, or TransUnion)

 - Enclose a copy of your high school diploma or GED

-- Enclose a copy of your college degree and college transcript, if applicable
+- Enclose a copy of your college degree and transcript, if applicable

-- Include proof of citizenship or legal residency in the U.S.
+- Include proof of citizenship or legal residency in the United States

 - Include verification of your investigative, detective, or police officer experience.
-This verification must be from the agency for which you worked and include your name, any licenses you held or still hold, your title, duties, and reasons for leaving employment
+This documentation must come from each agency you worked for and include your name, any licenses held, your title, your duties, and your reason for leaving.

-- If you are a former police officer, have your former employer send a letter confirming your discharge from police service to the Special Licensing and Firearms Unit.
-This letter must include your length of service there, the titles you held, your duties, and the date you left their employ.
+- If you are a former police officer, have your former employer send a letter to the Special Licensing and Firearms Unit confirming your separation from service, your length of service, the titles you held, your duties, and the date you left

-- If you plan to open your own private detective agency and seek a corporate license, send a copy of the Certificate of Incorporation from the Connecticut Secretary of State.
-If your company is out-of-state, send a copy of the Authority to do Business as a Foreign Corporation from the Connecticut Secretary of State.
+- If applying for a corporate agency license, include a copy of your Certificate of Incorporation from the Connecticut Secretary of State.
+Out-of-state corporations should include a copy of the Authority to do Business as a Foreign Corporation.

-- Make sure everything is sent within 60 days of submitting your application to Connecticut State Police, Special Licensing and Firearms Unit, 1111 Country Club Road, Middletown, CT 06457.
+- Mail your complete application package to: Connecticut State Police, Special Licensing and Firearms Unit, 1111 Country Club Road, Middletown, CT 06457.
+All supporting materials must arrive within 60 days of your application date.

 Step 4.
-Now that You’re a Licensed Private Detective in Connecticut
+After You’re Licensed: Career and Salary as a Connecticut Private Detective

 - Completed Renewal Application for License as a Private Detective/Security Company

-- Renewal fee of $625 via check or money order payable to Treasurer, State of Connecticut (for private detective license)
+- Renewal fee of $625 via check or money order payable to Treasurer, State of Connecticut (private detective license)

-- If you own a corporation, association, or partnership, the renewal fee for a private detective agency of $1000 via check or money order is payable to the Treasurer, State of Connecticut.
+- If you own a corporation, association, or partnership, the agency renewal fee of $1,000 payable to the Treasurer, State of Connecticut

 - Completed Form DPS-363-C, Verification of Performance Bond